At its heart, diversification is a simple concept and one with which you’re probably already familiar, but understanding the basics is important.

 When I say that I hold 30 companies, some people are surprised and comment on how much time it must take me to keep track of them all.
 But I usually point out that the DOW 30 also has 30 companies in it, and most people who track the DOW index do so for decades and don’t even know half of the companies in that index.

 I also found that very deep research didn’t seem to add much value (at least for me) compared to just applying a few basic steps.
 These basic steps are applied with fanatic discipline, but they are still basic and far less time-consuming than very deep research (or, to paraphrase Ben Graham – I don’t bother counting every last bathtub that comes out of the factory).
 So by focusing on the few things that really matter, I can hold more stocks but spend less time researching them.

 I like wide diversification, but I wouldn’t want to own everything in the FTSE 100.
 After all, you can’t beat the market if you are the market, so some concentration is required.

-Another issue is costs; the more stocks you own the higher your trading costs are likely to be.
+Another issue is cost; the more stocks you own, the higher your trading costs are likely to be.

-If you have £50,000 to invest and you hold each company for 1 year (although 1 year is closer to speculation than investing, so this is just for example), then a portfolio of 100 companies will have just £500 in each company.
-That may sound like a lot but each trade costs around £10 and so the act of buying and selling each company generates £20 of costs (not to mention stamp duty and the bid/ask spread), which is 4% of the total.
+If you have £50,000 to invest and you hold each company for one year (although one year is closer to speculation than investing, so this is just an example), then a portfolio of 100 companies will have just £500 in each company.
+That may sound like a lot, but each trade costs around £10, so the act of buying and selling each company generates £20 of costs (not to mention stamp duty and the bid/ask spread), which is 4% of the total.
 A 4% per year drag on returns is enough to pretty much wipe out any returns from the stock market after inflation.